YfatZ/YfatZ/README.md

 - 👋 Hi, I’m @YfatZ
-- 👀 I’m interested in Data and Technology
+- 👀 I’m interested in Data and Technology, and also about creating video games
 - 🌱 I’m currently learning Information Systems, Machine Learning, Deep Learning, AI, NN, BI and more data related subjects
 - 📫 How to reach me: yfaty10@gmail.com